google/google-analytics-utilities/README.md

 1. Navigate to the “GA4 Firebase Links” sheet.
+2. Enter the following:
+    1. Property ID
-2. Enter the account ID, property ID, and Firebase project ID or name.
-Check the box under the “Create” column to tell the script to create a Firebase link based on the provided settings.
-Repeat this step in a new row for each Firebase link you want to create.
+    2. Firebase project ID or name
+    3. Check the box for “Create”
+    4. Repeat these steps in a new row for each Firebase link you want to create
-3. Click on Google Analytics Utilities > Google Analytics 4 > Firebase Links > Delete or Create.
+3. Click on Google Analytics Utilities > Google Analytics 4 > Firebase Links > Modify.
 4. The script will attempt to create a new Firebase link based on the information in each row.